 Type 2 diabetes arises when the body is no longer able to respond to insulin effectively — which is a condition known as insulin resistance — or the pancreatic beta cells do not produce enough insulin.
 Insulin is the hormone that regulates blood sugar levels.

 As a result of this, blood sugar levels can become too high.
-This can lead to serious complications, including cardiovascular disease, kidney disease, diabetic eye disease, and nerve damage.
+This can lead to serious complications,

 Being overweight is one of the leading risk factors for type 2 diabetes.
 In fact, around 80 percent of people who have type 2 diabetes are overweight or obese.

 Making lifestyle changes — such as adopting a healthful diet and increasing physical activity — can help to reduce the risk of type 2 diabetes.
 The new study from Dr. Kahleova and her team provides further evidence of this, after identifying a vegan diet as a possible candidate for the prevention of type 2 diabetes in people who are overweight.

 To reach their findings, the researchers enrolled 75 men and women between the ages of 25 and 75 years.
 All participants had a body mass index (BMI) of between 28 and 40, making them overweight or obese, but they had no history of diabetes.

 For a total of 16 weeks, subjects were randomized on a 1:1 ratio to two different groups.
 One group followed a low-fat vegan diet, which consisted of fruits, vegetables, legumes, and grains.
 This diet had no calorie restriction.
 Participants in the other group (the controls) were asked to make no changes to their diet.